Pacifico53/dtpower/README.md

 ##Docs

-1. Open up r.rb and change SERVER_ROOT to the path of the server
+1. Open up server.rb and change SERVER_ROOT to the path of the server
-2. To run the server just do ruby r.rb
+2. To run the server just do ruby server.rb
 3. To see the webpage just open up a browser and type localhost:4545

 To test the 404 response erase index.html
-To test the 400 response change line 67 to something different than "/" (e.g. "//")
+To test the 400 response change line 58 to something different than "/" (e.g. "//")